The History of the Berea College Planetarium

-The Berea College Weatherford Planetarium was first set up in 1984.
-Equipped with a Minolta MS-10 projector, management and operation of the Weatherford Planetarium was part of the physics department at Berea College in Berea, KY.
-It housed an analog, opto-mechanical star projector supported by an ancillary system of 5 slide projectors, a video projectors and special effect projectors located around the circumference of the 30-feet diameter dome.
-Seating 51 people and it provided shows for school groups, home-school, and children outside of school, adults and students studying astronomy, navigation and space science.
+The Berea College Weatherford Planetarium was first set up in 1984 in the Hall Science building.
+The Weatherford Planetarium was managed and operated by the physics department at Berea College.
+It housed an analog, opto-mechanical Minolta MS-10 star projector supported by an ancillary system of 5 slide, video, and special effect projectors located around the dome.
+The dome of the planetarium was 30-feet in diameter, and it had seating for 51 people.
+The physics department provided shows at the planetarium for public, private, and home school groups as well as for other people studying astronomy, navigation, and space science.

-The Weatherford Planetarium was capable of projecting more than 6000 stars at a time, by means of 16 lens assemblies and copper star plates.
-The color characteristics of more than 20 brightest stars were recreated and individual projectors were used to project the planets.
-The system was also capable of projecting the sky as it could be viewed from any spot on the earth at any latitude at any time.
-In addition, the projector could show the daily motion of the sky from east to west, the long term motion of the planets, and the 26000 year processional motion.
+The Weatherford Planetarium was capable of projecting more than 6000 stars at a time.
+The color characteristics of more than 20 of the brightest stars were recreated and individual projectors were used to project the planets.
+The system could adjust the projection to recreate the sky as viewed from any spot on the earth at any latitude and any time.
+In addition, the projector could show the daily motion of the sky from east to west, the long-term motion of the planets, and the 26000-year processional motion.